guderian120/Django_RDS_Project/Readme.md

 You can visit the IP address of your EC2 in a browser and greet the maginificent Views
 ---

-## 📡 Phase 4: API Application Documenation
-## 📦 Phase 4: API Development with Docker Compose
+## 📦 Phase 4: API Development Documentation

 This project uses **Django REST Framework** to power a RESTful API backend for managing customers, orders, and analytics.
 Authentication is not implemented (due to time constraints), but this can be extended in future iterations.